Josh Naylor Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to lead the league.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.63).
+- The White Sox's 4.61 team ERA ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to surrender the third-most home runs in baseball (145 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (145 total, 1.4 per game).

-- His most recent appearance came on Thursday, June 15 against the Los Angeles Dodgers, when the right-hander tossed 4 2/3 scoreless innings while giving up three hits.
+- In his most recent outing on Wednesday against the Chicago Cubs, the righty threw five innings, allowing four earned runs while surrendering nine hits.

-- The 32-year-old has put up a 3.88 ERA and 7.6 strikeouts per nine innings across 12 games this season, while giving up a batting average of .244 to his opponents.
+- The 27-year-old has amassed a 4.44 ERA and 9.9 strikeouts per nine innings across 19 games this season, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.